-- 6.18 Weighing in favour of the development consist of the provision of up to 330 affordable housing units to include some self-build plots which would contribute to the housing needs of the Council.
-Substantial weight is given to this provision.
-However, as the Appeal Proposal (North) is for 100% affordable housing the Council consider that the weight is set at the lower-most end of the spectrum.
-This matter is dealt with in detail in the officer's report ("OR") Paragraph 8.11[CD 3.1]. - 6.19 The Appeal Proposal (North) will consist of public open space including cycle and foot path which also has the potential to provide a net increase in Biodiversity.
-The Appellant consider that substantial weight should be awarded to this provision.
-However, the Council considers that weight should be attributed to the Memorial Park open space and paths as other landscaping and open space would be considered as mitigation to the impacts.
-Overall limited weight is given to this provision.
+- 6.16 Weighing in favour of the development consist of the provision of up to 391 housing units including affordable housing and some self-build plots which would contribute to the housing needs of the Council.
+Substantial weight is attributed to this provision which takes into consideration its social and economic benefits. - 6.17 The Appeal Proposal (South) will consist of public open space including cycle and foot path which also has the potential to provide a net increase in Biodiversity.
+The Appellant considers Moderate weight should be accorded to this provision.
+It is noted that the Committee report weighs the provision of public open space and children's play space as Limited and bio-diversity enhancements as Moderate.